Sndrahel/Back-AND-Better/README.md

   - The Contact page is a simple contact form where the user will be asked to submit their full name, email address and phone number.
 The user will be able to specify some text...

   ![Contact Us](mockups/back_and_better_contact.png)

+  ### Features Left to Implement

+  - About Page: - Will be updated with more information about the specific instructors.

+  ---

+  ## Testing